Fort of Arrifana: History

 Due to its strategic position the fort was rebuilt in 1762 by orders of the Governor of the Kingdom of the Algarve, the Marquis of Louriçal.
 At the time it had two cannons and was garrisoned with 7 soldiers.
 In the winter of 1765 was again damaged by heavy seas.
 Repairs were carried out in 1771.
 By 1792 it was occupied by a corporal and six soldiers, but its condition was bad.

-During the Portuguese Civil War (1828-1834) the fort was rebuilt and rearmed.
-By October 1831 it was equipped with 204 12-caliber bullets, 40 fuses, 40 charged cartridges and around 90kg of gunpowder.
+During the Portuguese Civil War (1828–1834) the fort was rebuilt and rearmed.
+By October 1831 it was equipped with 204 12-caliber bullets, 40 fuses, 40 charged cartridges and around 90 kg of gunpowder.

 The fort was subsequently abandoned for around a century before being turned over to the Ministry of Finance in 1940.
 Attempts by that ministry to get the Portuguese Navy to take responsibility for it failed, the navy arguing that "...the dismantled ruins of an old stronghold [are] without the slightest interest, either historical or artistic, [with] nothing justifying their conservation in the possession of the State.”

 From 2007 the front wall and entrance were reconstructed by the Municipality of Aljezur at a cost of around €100,000.
 The work also included a parking area, a new fence and walkways and provision of drainage.
 A small archaeological study was carried out in 2011, identifying that the original construction involved walls of stone and mortar built directly on top of the rock.